 3. Inquiry

-The team conducts structured inquiry with Brinkman's Group Controller.
-Key areas: consolidation of Reinhardt (manual adjustments confirmed; intercompany eliminations performed at group level; purchase price allocation completed by an independent valuer and reviewed by the CFO), related party transactions (two intercompany transactions eliminated on consolidation; no other new related party transactions), subsequent events (none identified), fraud (none reported), going concern (management confirms no events or conditions raising doubt; order backlog for H2 2025 is €48M, consistent with prior years; bank facilities renewed in March 2025 for 36 months; debt service coverage ratio at 2.1x against a 1.5x covenant).
+The team conducts structured inquiry with Brinkman’s Group Controller.
+Key areas: consolidation of Reinhardt (manual adjustments confirmed; intercompany eliminations performed at group level; purchase price allocation completed by an independent valuer and reviewed by the CFO), related party transactions (two intercompany transactions between Brinkman and Reinhardt eliminated on consolidation; no other new related party transactions), subsequent events (none identified), fraud (none reported), going concern (management confirms no events or conditions raising doubt; order backlog for H2 2025 is €48M, consistent with prior years; bank facilities renewed in March 2025 for 36 months; debt service coverage ratio at 2.1x against a 1.5x covenant).

 The team also reviews the minutes of the Q1 and Q2 2025 supervisory board meetings.
 No significant matters identified beyond the acquisition.